genevate/style_guides/business/interview.md

         0. What does the team, as a whole, think?
     0. *Important*: The entire team needs to be involved in the interview process and there must be team consensus in order to maintain team dynamics, culture, temperament, etc. moving forward.
-If you don't do this, you don't empower the team to grow as a whole and weaken the camaraderie.
+If you don't do this, you don't empower the team to grow as a whole and weakens the established camaraderie.
     0. Have the interviewee demo what they worked on for the week (Friday) with the entire team.
     0. Pay the interviewee for services/time rendered, evaluate performance, and make the decision to hire/fire.